 Other Versions of the Smith Squad

-We put the new Squad Mag to the test for this review, and there are a couple other variations in the collection.
+We put the Squad Mag to the test for this review, and there are a couple other variations in the collection.
 As we touched on above, the standard Squad sports the same distinctive, semi-framed and cylindrical look, but it forgoes the quick-change lens system and only comes with one ChromaPop lens and a lower-quality backup.
-It’s also slightly smaller than the Squad Mag with a medium fit and uses two layers of foam instead of three, but the Squad clocks in substantially less at $110.
-Rounding out the collection, Smith sells the Squad XL for $140, which comes with two ChromaPop lenses and has a larger fit but lacks the magnetic lens-change design that we love and again uses two-layer foam.
+It’s also slightly smaller than the Squad Mag with a medium fit and uses two layers of foam instead of three, but the Squad clocks in substantially less at $120.
+Rounding out the collection, Smith sells the Squad S ($120) and Squad XL ($150), which have smaller and larger fits respectively but are otherwise identical to the standard model.

 - The Squad Mag's lens-change system is very fast and simple to use.

 - Includes two ChromaPop lenses, which offer impressive optical quality, even in tricky light conditions.

 - High level of comfort from the three-layer foam and flexible frame.

 - Looks great and fits nicely with a range of helmets.

 - Field of view is decent but not great, especially at the periphery (here, the moderately thick frame and vents have an impact).

 - Feels a little heavier and bulkier on the face than Smith’s I/O Mag and 4D Mag, although the difference is fairly minimal.

 - Foam is already showing signs of pilling and wear after limited resort use.